Floriferous/marvel-search/README.md

 - The store consists of 4 reducers:
     - `bookmarks`: handles the bookmarks in an object
-    - `pagination`: handles the pagination (though not yet implemented in the app)
+    - `pagination`: handles the pagination increments, decrement and resets
     - `search`: handles the search box and its value
     - `searchResults`: stores each previous search result as a combination of the search value and pagination